wandb/docs/docs/guides/launch/create-launch-job.md

 1. Navigate to [wandb.ai/launch](https://wandb.ai/launch).
 2. From the **All entities** dropdown, select the entity the launch queue belongs to.
-   This will filter queues based on W&B entities.
 3. From the filtered results, check that the queue exists.
 4. Hover your mouse to the right of the launch queue and select `View queue`.
 5. Select the **Agents** tab.
 Within the **Agents** tab you sill see a list of Agent IDs and their statuses.
 Ensure that one of the agent IDs has a **polling** status.